DavidHickman/tnris.org/content/markdown/news/2015-11-05-digging-into-augmented-reality-sandbox.md

 thumbnail: static/images/updates/2015/sandbox_th.jpg
 thumbalt: A thumbnail of the augmented reality sandbox, projected topography
 abstract:
-    Miguel Pavon explains the idea and process for making the Augmented Reality Sandbox.
-Includes links to the original creator's tutorials and open source software.
+    Miguel Pavon tells how the interactive Sandbox made it to the 2015 forum, and highlights the original tutorials and open source software to make your own.
 tags: forum
 ---

-After the success of the [Google Liquid Galaxy](http://www.google.com/earth/explore/showcase/liquidgalaxy.html) display at the [2014 Texas GIS Forum](2014-gis-forum), it was clear to Richard Wade, Director of TNRIS, that more interactive exhibits enriched the forum experience.
+After the success of the [Google Liquid Galaxy](http://www.google.com/earth/explore/showcase/liquidgalaxy.html) display at the [2014 Texas GIS Forum](2014-gis-forum), it was clear to Richard Wade, Director of TNRIS, how much more interactive exhibits enriched the forum experience.
 After discovering the Augmented Reality Sandbox though online sources, he knew that that this visually dynamic and tactile exhibit was exactly what we wanted to bring to the [2015 Texas GIS Forum](2015-gis-forum).
 With this goal, plans were set in to motion to develop our own Virtual Sandbox, made possible by the open source community who brought the original idea to life.

 I started to research by watching a couple of videos of how the AR sandbox works, and reading documentation from [University of California Davis’ Oliver Kreylos](http://idav.ucdavis.edu/~okreylos/ResDev/SARndbox/) on how to build it.
 A kinect sensor, projector and desktop were pulled together and the first proof-of-concept prototype was built at the TNRIS offices, mapping a cone of paper taped to the wall of my office.

 The objective was to teach earth science concepts in an easy-to-understand, intuitive way.
-The final result would be a hands-on exhibit combining a real wooden sandbox, virtual topography and water created using Kinect_2.8, Virtual reality and Sandbox software in a Linux box, and a Microsoft Kinect 3D camera and a data projector.
+The final result would be a hands-on exhibit combining a real wooden sandbox, virtual topography and water created using Kinect_2.8, Virtual reality and Sandbox software in a Linux box, and a Microsoft Kinect 3D camera and data projector.

 The resulting augmented reality (AR) sandbox allows users to create topography models by shaping real sand, which is then augmented in real time by an elevation color map, topographic contour lines, and simulated water.
 The system teaches geographic, geologic, and hydrologic concepts such as how to read a topography map, the meaning of contour lines, watersheds, catchment areas, levees, etc.